-Number of Households Percent of Total Households

-3,333 100%

-1,190 35.7%

-390 11.7%
+FH family households 390 11.7%

-158 4.7%
+FH households w. children under 18 158 4.7%

-789 23.7%
+FH households living alone 789 23.7%

-85 2.6%
+Total families under the poverty level 85 2.6%

-Total families under the poverty level 85 2.6% FH households under the poverty level • No child 0 0 • 1 or 2 children 49 1.5% • 3 or 4 children 0 0
+FH households under the poverty level No child 1 or 2 children 3 or 4 children 0 49 0 0 1.5% 0

-1,190 390 158 789 85

-Female-headed households with one to two children and no spouse that experience poverty may need affordable housing and services in Sebastopol.
+Female-headed households with one to two children and no spouse that experience poverty are in need of affordable housing and services in Sebastopol.
 Low-income female-headed households may qualify for housing vouchers or other rental subsidies that lower housing costs.
-Additionally, FH households can benefit from transitional or shared housing, middle missing housing types, and ADUs/JADUs that allow for long-term residency.
-This may include fixed-term affordability provisions or matching services that connect low-income FH households to affordable units throughout the region.
+Additionally, FH households can benefit from transitional or shared housing, middle missing housing types, and ADUs/JADUs that allow for longterm residency.
+This may include fixed-term affordability provisions or matching service that connects low-income FH households to affordable units throughout the region.
 Other unconventional multifamily housing strategies such as co-housing units with on-site daycare and communal facilities can identify additional site opportunities that expand multifamily options for low-income female-headed households.